aklivity/zilla/README.md

 ## <a name="resources"> Resources

 ### 📚 Read the docs

 - **[Zilla Documentation](https://docs.aklivity.io/zilla/latest/how-tos/install.html):** Guides, tutorials and references to help understand how to use Zilla and configure it for your use case.
-- **[Zilla Examples](https://github.com/aklivity/zilla-examples):** A repo of sample Zilla configurations for different use cases running on Kubernetes.
-- **[Todo Application](https://docs.aklivity.io/zilla/latest/tutorials/todo-app/build.html):** Follow the tutorial and see how Zilla and Kafka can be used to build the quintessential "Todo app," but based on streaming and CQRS.
 - **[Product Roadmap][zilla-roadmap]:** Check out our plan for upcoming releases.
+- **[Zilla Examples](https://github.com/aklivity/zilla-examples)**: A repo of sample Zilla configurations for different use cases running on Kubernetes.
+- **[Todo Application](https://docs.aklivity.io/zilla/latest/tutorials/todo-app/build.html):** Follow the tutorial and see how Zilla and Kafka can be used to build a Todo app based on streaming and CQRS.

 ### 📝 Check out blog posts

 - **[Bring your own REST APIs for Apache Kafka](https://www.aklivity.io/post/bring-your-own-rest-apis-for-apache-kafka):** Zilla enables application-specific REST APIs.
 See how it's not just another Kafka-REST proxy.
 - **[Modern Eventing with CQRS, Redpanda and Zilla](https://www.aklivity.io/post/modern-eventing-with-cqrs-redpanda-and-zilla):** Learn about the event-driven nature of CQRS, common challenges while implementing it, and how Zilla solves them with.
 - **[End-to-end Streaming Between gRPC Services via Kafka](https://www.aklivity.io/post/end-to-end-streaming-between-grpc-services-via-kafka):** Learn how to integrate gRPC with Kafka event streaming; securely, reliably and scalably.

 ### <a name="support"> ❓ Get support

 - **[Community Slack](https://www.aklivity.io/slack):** Join technical discussions, ask questions, and meet other users!
 - **[GitHub Issues](https://github.com/aklivity/zilla/issues):** Report bugs or issues with Zilla.
 - **[Contact Us](https://www.aklivity.io/contact):** Submit non-techinal questions and inquires.